awiegel/PaSyPy/Documentation/README.md

 **settings.py** \
 Contains adjustable settings:
+* **Splitting Heuristic:** The used splitting heuristic.
+Choose between Default, Simple, Extended and Random.
 * **Pre-Sampling:** Optimizes performance prior to computation by generating better candidates.
 * **Sampling:** Optimizes performance prior to each splitting step by generating better candidates.
 * **Regression:** Approximation curve (regression) with safe and unsafe regions as training sets.